"The romance of Orkney's

 most famous of these stones are within the Ring

 o' Brodgar and the Standing

-Stones o' Stenness but these are by no means the only ones.
+Stones o' Stenness but these are just the tip of the iceberg.

 Most visitors venture no further than the Stenness complexes - the

-heart of prehistoric Orkney - which is a pity, for there are
+heart of prehistoric Orkney - which is a pity, because there are

 a number on the outer islands that deserve a visit.